rogsme/yams.media/content/advanced/backups.md

 summary: Backup your YAMS configuration.
 ---

-Your YAMS configuration is located in your install location.
+Your YAMS configuration is located in your YAMS install directory.

 ## Create a backup